ihouwat/shopping-list-react-app-complete/README.md

     c. note

-2. completeditems: corresponds to the list of completed items.
+2. **completeditems**: corresponds to the list of completed items.
 It includes three columns, as above

-3. groceriestemplate: serves two functions, to fetch top 10 favorites and to populate the autofill search box.
+3. **groceriestemplate**: serves two functions, to fetch top 10 favorites and to populate the autofill search box.
 It is made of two columns:

     a. name (varchar -- primary key)

     b. count (integer -- not null)

-**Customizing app**
+### **Customizing app**

 In the src / constants folder:
 1. Copy the groceriestemplatedb-5-6-2020.csv file to the groceriestemplate table in the database.
 2. Modify the groceryStores.js file to include the grocery stores, categories, and store layouts.